 The play opened on Broadway in January 1940.
 Though it didn’t have a long run, it helped advance White’s career, and soon he was performing with Woody Guthrie, Lead Belly, and Burl Ives.
 Between 1940 and 1950, he appeared in several radio dramas, plays, and Hollywood films.
 In 1940, President Franklin D. Roosevelt heard White’s protest records and invited him to become the first black artist to give a White House Command Performance.
 Elevated to the national stage, White broke barriers, becoming the first blues musician to attract largely white audiences and play at formerly segregated venues.

 In 1944, White recorded “One Meatball,” which became the first record by an African American male artist to sell over one million records.
 That success led to two national concert tours.
 In the 1940s, White also began a ten-year run of performances at Café Society in Greenwich Village, the first integrated night club in the country.
 During this time, White expanded his musical stylings to include Broadway show tunes, cabaret, pop, and various folk styles.
 Because of his popularity with white and black audiences, White became a national voice in the racial integration movement.

-While on a goodwill tour of Europe in 1950 with U.N.
-Ambassador Eleanor Roosevelt, Josh was blacklisted in America as a communist, and barred from working here.
-Eventually returning, he would appear on television with President John F. Kennedy in 1963, and perform at Lyndon Baines Johnson’s inauguration in 1965.
+While on a goodwill tour of Europe in 1950 with UN Ambassador Eleanor Roosevelt, White was blacklisted in America as a communist.
+He immediately returned home and attempted to clear his name, but was unsuccessful and spent several years touring the rest of the world.
+Finally, in 1955, a new record company invited him to record an album that helped him revive his career in America.
+He also created the first blues guitar instruction book, appeared on television with President John F. Kennedy in 1963, and performed at Lyndon Johnson’s inauguration in 1965.